Katyn massacre: Those adopting pre-1990 views

 The Communist Party of the Russian Federation and a number of other pro-Soviet Russian politicians and commentators claim that the story of Soviet guilt is a conspiracy and that the documents released in 1990 were forgeries.
 They insist that the original version of events, assigning guilt to the Nazis, is the correct version, and they call on the Russian government to start a new investigation that would revise the findings of 2004.

-Such alternative versions were refuted by a number of Russian historians and organizations such as Memorial.
+These alternative versions were refuted by a number of Russian historians and organizations such as Memorial.
 They pointed to inconsistencies in this alternative version, namely the details of another contemporary mass execution site at Mednoye in the Tver Region.
 That part of Central Russia, they stress, was never under German occupation and yet it contained the remains of victims originating from the same camps as those killed in Katyn; the victims at Mednoye were also killed in April–May 1940.
 Mednoye was only examined in the 1990s and was found to contain well-preserved Polish uniforms, documents, souvenirs, and Soviet newspapers dating back to 1940.

-In September 2009, Yevgeny Dzhugashvili, Stalin's grandson, sued Russian newspaper Novaya Gazeta after it published an article claiming his grandfather personally signed execution orders against civilians.
+In September 2009, Yevgeny Dzhugashvili, Stalin's grandson, sued Russian opposition newspaper Novaya Gazeta after it published an article claiming his grandfather personally signed execution orders against civilians.
 Dzhugashvili centered his case on the veracity of a document showing Stalin ordered the Katyn massacre.
 On 13 October 2009, the Russian court rejected the suit.

 In 2021, the Russian Ministry of Culture downgraded the memorial complex at Katyn on its Register of Sites of Cultural Heritage from a place of federal to one of only regional importance.
-Such decisions, says the preface to the site, are made in consultation with the regional authorities, i.e. the Smolensk Region administration.